hausdorff/davidbalbert.github.com/_posts/2015-02-09-kernel-latency.md

 This is the central question behind [the recent OSDI paper](https://www.usenix.org/system/files/conference/osdi14/osdi14-paper-peter_simon.pdf) by Simon Peter *et al*.

-Perhaps the most interesting thing in the paper is that the answer is actually no: **today, the main impediment to I/O performance seems to be the OS kernel itself.**
+Perhaps the most interesting things I learned from the paper is that the answer is actually no: **today, the main impediment to I/O performance seems to be the OS kernel itself.**

 In one striking experiment, they take commodity linux and attempt to determine the latency of a simple read and a simple write in Redis on commodity hardware .
 In particular: